octobercms/docs/themes-development.md

 <a name="localization"></a>
 ## Localization

-Themes can have localization files in the **lang** subdirectory of the theme directory.
-Theme's localization files are registered automatically when the theme is being edited in the backend.
-The localization strings are supported automatically in the back-end customization form labels - if you provide the localization key instead of a real string, the system will try to load it from the localization file.
+Themes can provide backend localization keys through files placed in the **lang** subdirectory of the theme's directory.
+These localization keys are registered automatically only when interacting with the October backend and can be used for form labels just like [plugin localization](../plugin/localization)

 > **Note**: For translating front-end content, [there are plugins that can be used](http://octobercms.com/plugin/rainlab-translate) for this purpose.